PowerCell12/JobBoardProject/README.md

 Access the application at http://localhost:8000 in your web browser.

-Contributing
-Contributions are welcome!
-Here's how you can get started:

-Fork the repository on GitHub.
-Create a new branch with a descriptive name (git checkout -b feature-name).
-Make your changes and commit them (git commit -am 'Add new feature').
-Push your changes to your fork (git push origin feature-name).
-Submit a pull request detailing your changes.
-License
+## License
 This project is licensed under the MIT License.

-Acknowledgements
+## Acknowledgements
-Special thanks to Django for the powerful web framework.
+- Special thanks to Django for the powerful web framework.
-Thanks to Bootstrap for the responsive design components.
+- Thanks to Bootstrap for the responsive design components.